Heat (1995 film): Impact

-On December 19, 1995, Warner Bros.
-Records released a soundtrack album on cassette and CD to accompany the film, entitled Heat: Music from the Motion Picture.
-The album was produced by Matthias Gohl.
-It contains a 29-minute selection of the film score composed by Elliot Goldenthal, as well as songs by other artists such as U2 and Brian Eno (collaborating as Passengers), Terje Rypdal, Moby, and Lisa Gerrard.
-Heat used an abridged instrumental rendition of the Joy Division song "New Dawn Fades" by Moby, which also features in the same form on the soundtrack album.
-Mann reused the Einstürzende Neubauten track "Armenia" in his 1999 film The Insider.
-The film ends with Moby's "God Moving Over the Face of the Waters", a different version of which was included at the end of the soundtrack album.

-Mann and Goldenthal decided on an atmospheric situation for the film soundtrack.
-Goldenthal used a setup consisting of multiple guitars, which he termed "guitar orchestra", and thought it brought the film score closer to a European style.
-The soundtrack was noted for lack of a central theme.
-Christian Clemmensen of Filmtracks.com criticized the omission from the album of much music heard in the film due to the film's length, but praised the album as a decent listening experience, and Goldenthal's score as "psychologically engaging and intellectually challenging", believing it to be one of Goldenthal's best.
-AllMusic called it a "soundtrack for the mind ... full of twists and turns".
-Musicfromthemovies.com thought of the album as uncharacteristic for Goldenthal's style, calling the atmosphere "absolutely electrifying".

 Subsequent works

 On March 16, 2016, Mann announced that he was developing a Heat prequel novel, as a part of launching his company Michael Mann Books.
 On April 27, 2017, Reed Farrel Coleman joined the project as co-author.
 On May 15, 2020, Mann stated that the novel would function as both a prequel and a sequel, with plot taking place before and after the film's main events.
 By January 19, 2022, it was revealed that the novel would be a collaboration between Mann and Meg Gardiner; it was subsequently released in August 2022.
+The title is Heat 2.

 In September 2019, Michael Mann stated that he intends to produce an adaptation of the novel, acknowledging film and television as possible mediums for release.
 By July 5, 2022, Mann reaffirmed his plans to adapt the novel follow-up into a feature film, while stating that the principal cast from the first installment may be recast for the adaptation.
+In April 2023, it was reported that the sequel was in development, with Adam Driver in talks to play young McCauley.